LevanOzashvili/QuantumRiftLabs/front-end/README.md

     cd front-end
     ```

-2. Start the backend server:
+2. Start the `front-end server:

     ```bash
     npm run start
     ```

-The backend server will run on `http://localhost:5001`.
+The front-end server will run on `http://localhost:5001`.

 ### Main Components of the React Application